ddgope/Kaggle-Titanic-Survival-Prediction/README.md

-# Project: Titanic Survival Prediction
+# Titanic Survival Prediction using Azure AutoML

 ## Dataset
 "Titanic Dataset" is already a classical dataset to learn Machine Learning.